srimuthurajesh/Tech-Notes/Java/Language/02_java_oops.md

 ### Types of Inheritance
 1. Single inheritance
 2. Multilevel inheritance
 3. Hierarchical inheritance
-Note: When a child class constructor is called, the parent class constructor is executed first.

 #### Super keyword:
 1. super.variablename;
 2. super.methodname();
-3. super();
+3. super();  - explicitly call a specific constructor of the parent class
+Note: When child constructor is called, parent constructor is executed first automatically without super().

 ## Polymorphism
 > ability to define a method(&constructor) in many forms